Here’s a sample of my early filmmaking adventures, starting from my time at the University of Stirling.

 Got Milk? was made on my university course at the University of Stirling, working with friends to produce a short film project.
 I was very lucky to be working with friends on this – most notably Stephanie Salvona, who I’d known since high school (she’s the woman who gets the newspaper thrown in her face).

 This film involved me running around in public with a pink dressing gown on.
-Always up for a laugh, I didn’t find this to be much of an issue (I once attended a university lecture in my pyjamas for a dare, but that’s another story).
-I was working at Sainsbury’s in Kirkcaldy at the time, and I was surprised how easy it was to get permission to film in the Stirling store; they were extremely accommodating!
+I’m always up for a laugh, so I didn’t find this to be much of an issue.
+I was working at Sainsbury’s in Kirkcaldy at the time, and I was surprised how easy it was to get permission to film in the Stirling store – they were extremely accommodating!

 The Passion of the Goose (2007)

 My first “film”!
 I had gotten a Mini DV video camera from my parents as a present around the time I started university.
 I had just joined the student filmmaking society, AirTV, and was determined to make something.
-This film became my first project
+This film was the result.

-The campus is based around the Airthrey Loch and is home to all manner of wildlife.
-It was a frequent sight to see squirrels in the kitchens scavenging for food.
-The most notable animal was a goose which made an obscene amount of noise – the story goes that it was calling for a mate.
-The goose had achieved legendary status on campus, and this film re-contextualised it into a mythical, mass-murdered cult symbol.
+The University campus is based around the Airthrey Loch and is home to all manner of wildlife.
+It was a common sight to see squirrels in the kitchens scavenging for food, though the most notable animal was a goose which made an obscene amount of noise.
+Said goose had achieved legendary status on campus, and this film was my attempt to frame him as a mythical, mass-murdering cult symbol.

-The Passion of the Goose is almost entirely improvised and based around a loose outline.
+The Passion of the Goose is almost entirely improvised and based around a (very) loose outline.
 It’s a threadbare excuse for a film, but it just about hangs together.
-It’s very much a “student” film and is technically woeful, but it still gives me a laugh – particularly because it features most of my uni friends, and so feels like a time capsule of that time in our lives.
+It’s technically woeful, but it still gives me a laugh – particularly because it features most of my uni friends, and so feels like a time capsule of that time in our lives.